krishaamer/green-filter-research/research/literature/fintech.md

 ### Product Databases {#product-databases}

--   Most sustainable companies.
-Make a database?
--   International Trade Centre (2022) currently lists 334 different sustainability standards: “Towards a meaningful economy” “The world’s largest database for sustainability standards”, “We provide free, accessible, comprehensive, verified and transparent information on over 300 standards for environmental protection, worker and labor rights, economic development, quality and food safety, as well as business ethics.”
--   Anon. (n.d.i)
--   Anon. (n.d.j) app for nutrition and sustainability data
+All of the world’s products are subject to one or another standard and although they are not uniform, there’s some documentation existing about every product.

--   Anon. (n.d.k): Open Knowledge Foundation’s Open Product Data website shut down
+-   Anon. (n.d.i): Open Knowledge Foundation’s Open Product Data website shut down
 -   Håkon Bogen (2016): “Is there a global database of all products with EAN 13 barcodes?”
 -   GS1 (n.d.)
 EAN/UPC barcodes on most consumer products
 -   Semantics3 (2017)
 -   World product database
-    -   Anon. (n.d.l): “open product database”
+    -   Anon. (n.d.j): “open product database”

-    -   Anon. (n.d.m) green tech database
+    -   Anon. (n.d.k) green tech database

-    -   Anon. (n.d.n) packaging database
+    -   Anon. (n.d.l) packaging database

+### Sustainability Standards {#sustainability-standards}

+-   Most sustainable companies.
+Make a database?
+-   International Trade Centre (2022) currently lists 334 different sustainability standards: “Towards a meaningful economy” “The world’s largest database for sustainability standards”, “We provide free, accessible, comprehensive, verified and transparent information on over 300 standards for environmental protection, worker and labor rights, economic development, quality and food safety, as well as business ethics.”
+-   Anon. (n.d.m)
+-   Anon. (n.d.n) app for nutrition and sustainability data

 ### Consumer Activism {#consumer-activism}